person cooking at a stove

 • Don’t Skip the Sugar: Even a teaspoon balances the natural acidity of the tomatoes and rounds out the flavour perfectly, especially important with budget-friendly cans.

-• Quality Tomatoes Matter: For the best texture and flavour in just 5 minutes, use a quality brand of finely chopped tomatoes, like Mutti.
+• Quality Tomatoes Matter: For the best texture and flavour in just 5 minutes, use a quality brand of chopped tomatoes, like Mutti.
 It makes all the difference.

 • Taste & Adjust at the End: Season with salt and pepper after heating.
-Always taste and adjust—you might want another pinch of sugar or chilli flakes.
+Always taste and adjust, you might want another pinch of sugar or chilli flakes.

-How to Use This Sauce
+How to use

 Of course, it’s perfect for pizza and pasta, but its uses don’t stop there!
 Think of it as your all-purpose Italian-style red sauce.
 It’s fantastic as a dipper for garlic bread or breadsticks, a base for shakshuka, a simmering sauce for meatballs, or a condiment for arancini or fried ravioli.
 I’ve even thinned it with a bit of broth for a quick soup!

-Storage & Freezing
+Storage

-Fridge: Store cooled sauce in an airtight container for up to 5 days.
+Store cooled sauce in an airtight container for up to 5 days.
 The flavours meld and get even better.

 Can I use fresh tomatoes?